-Take this time to look at how much it’ll cost you to achieve these goals, and break it down.
-For example, let’s say the trip to Paris will set you back $5,000 – how much will you need to set aside each month to pay for it in a year?
-For your dream home, is it realistic to save up for a 20% down payment within the next five years?
+Take this time to look at how much it’ll cost you to achieve these goals.
+Then break it all down.
+Maybe the trip to Paris will set you back $5,000.
+So how much will you need to set aside each month to pay for it in a year?
+For your dream home, is it realistic to save up for a 20% down payment within the next 5 years?

 If you have loans you’re paying off, take this time to write them down, including the minimum payments and how much you’ve been putting toward them.
 How much can you save each paycheck without going into any debt?

 4. Calculate Your Total Income And Expenses

 Add up all your expenses, plus money you want to set aside for savings goals, and compare it with your take-home pay.

 If your expenses exceed your monthly income, it’s time to figure out how to trim your expenses to free up some savings.
 If there’s extra money, decide where to allocate the rest of the funds.

 Once you’ve determined what you spend each month and how much you could realistically save, it’s time to put a plan into action.
 A few known methods are available for you to choose from, depending on your money management style.
 We’ll get into more detail about different budget plans in the next section.